top of page

 Can I buy a home with an FHA loan up to 4 units?

 Yes, you can use an FHA loan to buy a home with up to 4 units.
-But remember, one of the units must be your main living place.
+However, you must occupy one of the units as your primary residence for at least 12 months.
+This owner-occupancy requirement is mandatory for all FHA 2 - 4 unit loans.

 How does rental income work with an FHA multi-unit property?